Ozzman424/Flights/README.md

 # Flights
-A website to find cheap flights
+A website to find cheap flights on the internet.

 # Explanation: